 Small Works Gallery | Floor 2

 When Langston Hughes Came to Town explores the history and legacy of Langston Hughes through the lens of his largely unknown travels to Nevada and highlights the vital role Hughes played in the Harlem Renaissance and beyond.
-James Mercer Langston Hughes (1902-1967) was born in Joplin, Missouri.
-Having previously studied at Columbia University in 1922, Hughes returned to New York City becoming a leader of the Harlem Renaissance.
+James Mercer Langston Hughes (1901-1967) was born in Joplin, Missouri.
+Hughes studied at Columbia University in 1921 for one year and would eventually become one of leading writers of the Harlem Renaissance.
 A writer with a distinctive style inspired by jazz rhythms, Hughes documented all facets of Black culture but became renowned for his incisive poetry.

 The exhibition begins by examining the relationship of this literary giant to the state of Nevada through a unique presentation of archival photographs, ephemera, and short stories he wrote that were informed by his visit to the area.
 The writer’s first trip to Nevada took place in 1932, when he investigated the working conditions at the Hoover Dam Project.
 He returned to the state in 1934, at the height of his career, making an unexpected trip to Reno, and found solace and a great night life in the city.